kyoheiu/carbon/README.md

 - No collaborative editing – it's designed for individual use.
 - No fancy editing feature such as WYSIWYG or image rendering.
-- No tags, categories, or subdirectories to keep things straightforward.
+- To keep things straightforward, no tags, categories, or subdirectories
-- Pressing `Ctrl + Enter` on the textarea will save the change.
+- Press `Ctrl + Enter` in the textarea to save the change.
   - Optionally, the change can be automatically added and commited to the Git repository.
-- Keeps scroll position (roughly) between view mode and edit mode.
 - Texts with `.md` extension are converted to html in the view mode.
 - KaTeX supported.
 - Search powered by `fd-find` and `ripgrep` (regex pattern supported).